Report Jan. 5, 2021

 - Marine Well Containment Company

-In 2018, ExxonMobil reported 11.3 thousand barrels of hydrocarbons spilled, with an estimated 70 percent recovered at the sites.
-The amount of hydrocarbons spilled increased from 6.9 thousand barrels in 2017.
-In our largest spill incident of 2018, 2,993 barrels of hydrocarbons spilled at our Fawley refinery, of which 2,893 barrels were recovered on site.
+In 2019, ExxonMobil reported 7,500 barrels of hydrocarbons spilled, a decrease from 11,300 in 2018.
 We continually work to improve our spill performance through strategic efforts such as targeted equipment replacements and preventive maintenance.